sderygithub/Online-Similarity/README.md

 The learning architecture of distributed neural network paragraph representation permits more than one label per sentence.
 While this work focused on a single label as proof of concept, multiple label is likely to be relevant.
 Embedding the intrinsic hierarchy of scientific ontology is likely to be benificial also.

+#### Bayesian Belief Network ####

+#### Incomplete data ####

+In order to avoid assumptions, the rbc bounds all the possible probability estimates within intervals using a specialized estimation method.
+These intervals are then used to classify new cases by computing intervals on the posterior probability distributions over the classes given a new case and by ranking the intervals according to some criteria.
+We provide two scoring methods to rank intervals and a decision theoretic approach to trade off the risk of an erroneous classification and the choice of not classifying unequivocally a case.

 ### Authors & Acknowledgements ###